WHAT TO DO IN INTERLAKEN

 Get Up Niederhorn Mountain

-Another cool thing about is: You do not even have to hike up – a cable car takes you up.
-But of course, you could also hike up if you REALLY want to or just buy a one-way ticket and then get down (or up).
+You do not even have to hike up – a gondola takes you to the top.
+But of course, you could also hike up if you REALLY want to or just buy a one-way ticket and then hike down.

 Enjoy Views From Niesen Mountain

 One of the most distinctive mountains at the shores of Lake Thun is the Niesen Mountain.
 The pyramid-shaped mountain is actually one of my favorite mountains in all of Switzerland.However, it took me a while to realize that you can get on top of the mountain (without doing a challenging hike).
 Yes, like many other mountain summits Niesen is also quite accessible.
 So, my tip – look at it first but then get up via cable car or hike up all the way (Niesen stands at almost 2400 meters above sea level).

 Hike Up Männlichen Mountain